 - 1. If a write occurs at the current active locality: - a.
-On a write of a 1 to the active locality's TPM ACCESS x.activeLocality field the TPM SHALL: - i.
+On a write of a 1 to the active locality's TPM ACCESS x.activeLocality field, a TPM SHALL: - i.
 Clear TPM ACCESS x.activeLocality field to 0 for the current locality. - ii.
-Relinquish control of the TPM for the current locality. - b.
-If there are pending requests from other localities, the TPM SHALL transfer control to the locality with the highest priority and set TPM_ACCESS_x.activeLocality to 1 for the new active locality.
+Relinquish control of a TPM for the current locality. - b.
+If there are pending requests from other localities, a TPM SHALL transfer control to the locality with the highest priority and set TPM ACCESS x.activeLocality to 1 for the new active locality.